LukeGrahamLandry/franca/devlog.md

   - why have ExportVTable that i never use
   - why use a power of 2 in vnew, vgrow does the doubling anyway
   - test for trying to destructure `void`

-TODO: use IS_BOOTSTRAPPING to make run_tests -- boot work with latest compiler as well.
-TODO: clear cache before tests just in case

 ## (May 27)